 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)".
 Then, run

-- To build the NDK sample, you'll also need to install the NDK and CMake 3.6 SDK Tools in Android Studio.
+- To build the NDK sample, you'll also need to install the NDK and CMake 3.6 or greater SDK Tools in Android Studio.

 - A developer enabled and ARCore capable Android device.

 - Additional device drivers may be required for your computer to communicate with your Android device.
 See here for additional information and instructions.

 - Your app must target ARCore 1.11.0.